Going to university is a whole different world compared to high school.

 As a university graduate myself, I believe it’s important to do thorough research on your prospective universities.

-Think of university as an expensive pair of shoes you have to wear for four years straight.
-You would want to invest in durable exterior, a comfortable sole, and something you feel cool wearing.
+Think of university as an expensive pair of shoes you have to wear for four years straight; you would want to invest in a durable exterior, a comfortable sole and something you feel confident wearing.

-You want know that you’ll get your money’s worth.
+You want to be sure that you’ll get your money’s worth.

 Unsure of where to start your research?
-Here are six areas you may want to investigate when looking into your prospective universities:
+Here are six areas you may want to investigate when looking into potential universities:

 Universities host open houses to provide you with the opportunity to see your home away from home.
-Open houses held by universities are great ways to meet faculty and students at the school, and to get a feel of how university life will be!
+Open houses are great ways to meet faculty and students at the school, and to get a feel of how university life will be!

-It's important to give yourself the opportunity look at the university itself and ask yourself:
+It's important to give yourself the opportunity to look at the university and ask yourself:

 - How are the conditions of the school’s facilities?